Mkk1313/recipe-rating-inference-and-prediction/README.md

 I performed the following cleaning steps to prepare the dataset for analysis:

 1. **Replaced ratings of 0 with NaN**: On Food.com, the rating scale is 1-5, so a rating of 0 indicates a missing value rather than an actual rating.
-There were 15,036 such instances.
+There were **51,832 such instances** (not 15,036 as previously noted).

 2. **Aggregated ratings by recipe**: Combined individual user ratings into average ratings per recipe, creating the `avg_rating` and `num_ratings` columns.